Examples of Client Work

 - Helped a hospital system communicate with employees and the media as it tried to re-open its bargaining-unit contracts and negotiate concessions in response to the 2008 recession.
 While the negotiations were underway, the system tightened its budgets and eventually reduced its workforce.
 We helped management communicate with employees and other critical audiences, including the media, throughout this process.

-enter Other situations handled by Paynter Communications:
+buy modafinil in china Other situations handled by Paynter Communications:

 - Helped a taxpayer-supported public agency communicate when an employee filed a lawsuit claiming he was discriminated against because of his military service.